- Where to go in Greece

 Where to go in Greece

-In ancient times – the abode of the gods, and now -The national park and the highest mountain range in Greece.
-Here there are 23 unique species of plants and many rare animals.
-For the first time the highest point of Olympus was conquered by climbers in 1913.
-If you look at the peak of Stephanie at a certain angle, it resembles a giant throne.
+In ancient times – the abode of the gods, and now – a national park and the highest mountain range in Greece.
+23 unique species of plants and many rare animals live here.
+For the first time, the highest point of Olympus was climbed by climbers in 1913.
+If you look at Stephanie Peak from a certain angle, it resembles a giant throne.

 Temple of Olympian Zeus

 One of the recognized wonders of Greece, the greatest religious object of antiquity in the whole country.
 According to legend, once in its place, Deucalion, the mythical forefather of mankind, communicated with the gods.
 The temple was built (and dismantled) by various kings for 650 years.
 The Roman emperor Sulla took some design details from him in order to erect a similar structure in Rome.
 Earlier in the temple was one of the wonders of the ancient world – a statue of Olympian Zeus, which has not survived to this day..